All Episodes

 It is working.

-But uh we are proving in these commercials that I am not the best person to fill these jobs, that there may be people across the country that would be interested in having our quality of life and the high-paying career they've always dreamed of.
+I have not tackled construction like you have, Sean, but we are proving in these commercials that I am not the best person to fill these jobs, that there may be people across the country that would be interested in having our quality of life and the high-paying career they've always dreamed of.

-You know, that's the thing, and when when I got into the first initial details with you, I I don't usually get shocked.
+And when I got into the first initial details with you, I don't usually get shocked.

-I think I've heard everything in all the years I've been doing radio and TV, but you you really shocked me.
+I think I've heard everything in all the years I've been doing radio and TV, but you really shocked me.

-Now, you can't really understate the importance of of professionals that have licenses in other states and how difficult it often is for them when they move to another state, uh, to get they they now have to go through an entirely different process to practice their trade, and and that can take in some cases even up to a year or longer.
+Now, you can't really understate the importance of professionals that have licenses in other states and how difficult it often is for them when they move to another state to get they now have to go through an entirely different process to practice their trade.

 Tell us why that's not a requirement.